For a breakfast treat or after dinner sweet, this ultra moist, buttery, cinnamon spiked Banana Crumb Cake hits the spot.

 I was pleasantly surprised to find the batter comes together in no time, and we were soon greeted with the smells of warm cinnamon and brown sugar.
 We were too impatient to let the cake cool, so we cut ourselves fat slices and drizzled it with glaze while it was still warm and fragrant.

 The secret to this ultra moist cake is the layer of crumbs in the middle.
-The crumbs disappear during baking, leaving their buttery, spicy warmth behind.
-The crunchy brown sugar crumbs on top are just the icing….errr crumbs….on the cake.
+Brown sugar, butter, and cinnamon crumb combine to make both the filling and the topping.
+The crumbs in the center disappear during baking, leaving their buttery, spicy warmth behind.
+The crumbs on top get golden brown and crunchy, forming the perfect crispy crumb topping.

 - 2 cups flour